 Regional Importance of NRZs

 By adopting a regional perspective, a much larger array of behaviors can be observed than at a single site, enabling a deeper understanding of the biogeochemical functions and vulnerability of NRZs and unsaturated zone sediments to perturbations.
 For example, initial SFA research at the Rifle, Colorado, site led to the view that NRZs are permanently saturated and fine-grained sediment bodies.
 Examination of sites across the upper CRB, however, has expanded this model considerably.
 We have found that a large fraction of NRZs occur within the zone of annual groundwater table fluctuations and thus are subject to major changes in saturation state annually and during the increasingly frequent droughts experienced in this region.
 Moreover, NRZs can be fine or coarse textured.
 Coarse-grained NRZs subject to groundwater fluctuation show the greatest biogeochemical activity and vulnerability to loss of uranium and organic carbon.
 These findings are advancing a conceptual understanding of the impacts of NRZs and evaporites on uranium plume persistence within the upper CRB, and further are providing new insights into methods for manipulating subsurface biogeochemical processes and remediation.

 Contacts and Websites

-The SLAC-SFA program is funded by the Subsurface Biogeochemistry program within the U.S. Department of Energy, Office of Biological and Environmental Research, Climate and Environmental Sciences Division.
+This program is funded by the Subsurface Biogeochemistry program within the U.S. Department of Energy, Office of Biological and Environmental Research, Climate and Environmental Sciences Division.
 Funding for SSRL is provided by the Department of Energy, Office of Basic Energy Sciences.